 We found 6 gastroenterologists near Martinsburg, WV.

-Dr. Richard Nemec's specialty is adult gastroenterology.
-He is a graduate of Ohio State University College of Medicine and a graduate of National Naval Medical Center's residency program.
-He has received a 5.0 out of 5 star rating by his patients.
-Dr. Nemec is an in-network provider for Medicaid and Medicare insurance.
-Dr. Nemec is affiliated with Winchester Medical Center.
+Dr. Richard Nemec's area of specialization is adult gastroenterology.
+He is professionally affiliated with Winchester Medical Center.
+He attended Ohio State University College of Medicine for medical school and subsequently trained at National Naval Medical Center for residency.
+Dr. Nemec has a 5.0 out of 5 star average patient rating.
+He takes Medicaid and Medicare insurance.

-Dr. Susan Barton's area of specialization is adult gastroenterology.
-Dr. Barton is professionally affiliated with Martinsburg VA Medical Center.
-She honors Medicare insurance.
+Dr. Susan Barton is a medical specialist in adult gastroenterology.
+She is affiliated with Martinsburg VA Medical Center.
+Dr. Barton honors Medicare insurance.
 Unfortunately, she is not currently accepting new patients.
-She graduated from the University of Tennessee Health Science Center College of Medicine and then she performed her residency at Boston Medical Center.
+Before performing her residency at Boston Medical Center, Dr. Barton attended the University of Tennessee Health Science Center College of Medicine for medical school.

 Disciplinary or Board Actions